Get Involved, Join a Committee

 Contact Mike at firstname.lastname@example.org with questions about House & Grounds and Capital projects and to volunteer to help keep our Jewish home in great shape.

-The music committee is a vibrant and creative group who meets regularly to discuss musical concert and worship programming, create the music budget of Temple Shalom as well as supporting the Cantor at events throughout the year.
+The music committee is a vibrant and creative group who meets regularly to discuss musical concert and worship programming, create the music budget of Temple Shalom as well as supporting the music program events throughout the year.
 If you are passionate about Jewish music and outreach through programming this committee is for you!

 Religious Education Committee